Reducing Costs with DataRobot at Steward Health

 “We have data – a lot of data – and we want to use it to our advantage,” she said.
 “The best way to use it to our advantage is to learn from it, and DataRobot has the tools to help us take historical data, manipulate it, and learn from it.”

-Steward Health’s CEO, Dr. Ralph de la Torre, challenged his team to find a more proactive approach.
+Steward Health Care’s CEO, Dr. Ralph de la Torre, challenged his team to find a more proactive approach.
 It was not enough to just come to a monthly close meeting and hand out reports that highlighted inefficiencies in the previous month’s staffing operations.
-Steward needed to find actionable opportunities to be proactive in their approach toward predicting hospital volume and staffing more efficiently.
+Steward needed to find actionable opportunities to optimize staffing by being proactive in their approach toward predicting hospital volume and staffing more efficiently.

 Taking the Next Step